JamesBaierski/JB/README.md

 ### California State University, Northridge
 - **B.S. in Mathematics**
 - Graduated: Spring 2022
-- Focus areas: Statistical Analysis, Mathematical Modeling

 ### Palomar College, San Marcos, CA
 - Transfer Student
-- Coursework in Computer Science and Data Analysis

-## Contact
-*[Contact information or professional social media links can be added here]*

 ---
 *This portfolio is regularly updated with new projects and skills.
 Feel free to explore my work through the navigation links above.*